The Hardest Day: German build-up

+The attack was to be a coordinated pincer movement against the airfields.
+Ju 88s from II./KG 76 were to dive-bomb buildings and hangars from high-altitude first.
+Five minutes later, 27 Do 17s from I. and II./KG 76 would level-bomb from high altitude to crater the runways and landing grounds while knocking out its defences.
+9 Staffel KG 76, a specialist low-level strike unit, would go in and finish off any buildings still standing.
 At their airfield at Cormeilles-en-Vexin, 9 Staffel (Squadron) KG 76 were briefed by their commander Hauptmann (Captain) Joachim Roth.
 The Staffel was to conduct a low-level attack against Kenley with Roth flying as a navigator in the lead aircraft.
 The unit had specialised in low-level attacks in France with great success.
 The nine Do 17s were to head across the Channel and make landfall at Beachy Head.
 From there they were to follow the Brighton–London rail line north-east to the target area.
 The crews were ordered to concentrate their attacks against buildings and hangars on the southern end of the airfield.
 The Dorniers were to carry twenty 50 kg bombs each fitted with a fuse that would allow for function if released higher than 50 ft; the type of bomb previously used by the Staffel had to release from twice this height, making the unit's Do 17s correspondingly more vulnerable to ground fire.

-The attack was to be part of a coordinated pincer movement against the airfields.
-Ju 88s from II./KG 76 were to dive-bomb buildings and hangars from high-altitude first.
-Five minutes later, 27 Do 17s from I. and II./KG 76 would level-bomb from high altitude to crater the runways and landing grounds while knocking out its defences.
-9 Staffel KG 76, the specialist low-level strike unit, would go in and finish off any buildings still standing.
-It was a bold and imaginative plan.
-If it worked, it would wreck Kenley from end-to-end.
-The high-flying bombers would have full fighter escort but the low-flying bombers would have to use stealth to avoid interception to and from the target area.
-The operation began at 09:00 but was postponed because of heavy haze reducing visibility up to 4,000 feet.
+The plan called for a coordinated raid intended to inflict extensive damage on Kenley airfield.
+The high-flying bombers were to be provided with fighter escort but the low-flying bombers were to stealthily approach and withdraw from the target areas without being detected.
+The operation was scheduled to begin at 09:00 but was postponed because of heavy haze reducing visibility up to 4,000 feet.

 In the intervening time, a few skirmishes took place between RAF fighters and German reconnaissance aircraft.
 A Lehrgeschwader 2 (LG 2) Bf 110 was shot down in the morning.
 At 11:00 KG 1's formations took off and the main formations headed out to sea.
 The form-up was more difficult for KG 76 and its Do 17s and Ju 88s.
 Their bases in and around Calais were covered in 8/10ths cloud cover with a base of 6,500 feet which reached to 10,000 feet.
 As the bombers climbed through the haze the formation soon lost cohesion.
 Valuable time was lost as they reformed.
 The Do 17s of I. and III./KG 76 had overtaken the III./KG 76 Ju 88s which should have been ahead of them by five minutes.
 These delays had serious consequences for 9 Staffel KG 76.